 When I was kid, my mom brought home a puppy she came across in the grocery store parking lot.
 The entire litter was being sold out of the back of a pickup truck and there was a sweet little puppy my mom just had to take home.
 “Daisy was the cutest puppy in the bunch,” she always said.

 As a young adult, I just assumed that if I wanted a puppy I’d simply pick up the phone, go see a litter, pick out my favorite puppy, and take her home.
 In fact, that’s how we got our first Weimaraner, Britta.
 She crawled into my (then) boyfriend’s lap and the rest, as they say, was history.

-These days, I’m a breeder myself.
-And under no circumstances do I just let pet family home into my home, pick out their favorite puppy, and walk out the front door.
+These days, I’m a breeder myself and under no circumstance do I just let anyone into my home, pick out their favorite puppy, and walk out the front door.
 (This doesn’t apply to breeder and other experienced colleagues.)

 The number one breeding rule is to try to make the next generation better than the one that is here now.
 How a breeder does this varies, but the general consensus is for the breeder to keep the “best” puppies to further their breeding program and send the rest onto wonderful homes where puppies can thrive with their new families.